argoproj/argo-cd/docs/tracking_strategies.md

 An ArgoCD application spec provides several different ways of track kubernetes resource manifests in git.
 This document describes the different techniques and the means of deploying those manifests to the target environment.

-## Auto-Sync

-In all tracking strategies described below, the application has the option to sync automatically.
-If auto-sync is configured, the new resources manifests will be applied automatically -- as soon as a difference is detected between the target state (git) and live state.
-If auto-sync is disabled, a manual sync will be needed using the Argo UI, CLI, or API.

 ## Branch Tracking

 If a branch name is specified, ArgoCD will continually compare live state against the resource manifests defined at the tip of the specified branch.